Corbett and Son Store: History

 In 1914, title was granted to Michael Corbett who continued to operate the business until his death in the 1930s.
 In 1938, the shop was leased to dry cleaners, Diamonds Pty Ltd; Joseph Diamond acquired the site in 1947.
 Diamonds continued to occupy the site until c.
 1990, when it was acquired by Peerless Drycleaners and later by the present owner.
 Recent changes to the building include the demolition and rebuilding (with loss of some detail) of the awning over Brunswick St; demolition of a rear corrugated iron addition, and replacement of sliding timber doors to Robertson St service entry with a window.
-In the last decade, urban renewal has brought considerable changes to the Fortitude Valley area, including changes of use to a number of existing buildings: the upper story of the former grocery store / drycleaning premises is now a restaurant; the basement, a commercial tenancy.
+In the last decade, urban renewal has brought considerable changes to the Fortitude Valley area, including changes of use to a number of existing buildings: the upper story of the former grocery store / dry-cleaning premises is now a restaurant; the basement, a commercial tenancy.